QuantSysBio/aSPIRE/README.md

 All results are stored in the `results/protein_name/` folder.

 ## Output
 *aSPIRE* produces a variety of tabular and graphic output, *e.g.*, a table with full the annotation of each detected and quantified peptide, graphics of generation kinetics for each peptide, total ion chromatograms, coverage and residue maps, among others.
-For each specified protein name, the following files can be found in results:
+For each specified protein name, the following files can be found in `results/`:

     .
     ├── ASSIGNMENTS.RData